lnnrtrmm/FRISIA/README.md

 - the input timeseries for SLR, T and CO2emis have to be one-dimensional arrays of the global mean values that cover exactly the range over which the model integrates (e.g. here 191 timesteps from 2010 to 2200).
 - SLR should be given as an anomaly since the start year, whereas T is the anomaly with respect to the pre-industrial mean (1850-1900).
 CO2emis are fossil emissions of CO2 in units of Gt C per year.
 - the input timeseries for coastal population and coastal GDP have to be two-dimensional arrays, where the first dimension is the number of coastal regions (n=1 in this example) and the second dimension is time.
 These inputs are available from the input folder for the different default aggregation types coming with FRISIA.
 Have a look at the EXAMPLE script on how to load these.
-- Currently allowed aggregation types are "DIVA_global" (ndim=1), "DIVA_bipolar(ndim=2)" and "DIVA_regional(ndim=7)" (see Ramme et al., 2025), with the respective inputs available here.
-If new aggregation types are added, these also require the pre-processed inputs to be generated.
+- Currently allowed aggregation types are `DIVA_global` (ndim=1), `DIVA_bipolar` (ndim=2) and `DIVA_regional` (ndim=7) (see Ramme et al., 2025), with the respective inputs available here.
+If new aggregation types are added, these also require the pre-processed inputs to be generated (see corresponding section below).
-- We have activated the include_SLR_components option, which means that instead of using the global mean sea level rise (SLR) to calculate coastal SLR (scaled linearly with region-specific pre-processed factors), we use the individual components of SLR and regionally averaged wheights for pre-processed input files to create local SLR for each coastal region, which is slightly more precise and allows for a larger range of uncertainty if the components vary between runs.
+- We have activated the `include_SLR_components` option, which means that instead of using the global mean sea level rise (SLR) to calculate coastal SLR (scaled linearly with region-specific pre-processed factors), we use the individual components of SLR and regionally averaged wheights for pre-processed input files to create local SLR for each coastal region, which is slightly more precise and allows for a larger range of uncertainty if the components vary between runs.

 Output can be used from the model by either referring to the respective variable of the model directly